alancnet/persist-proxy/README.md

 ### On client machine

 ```
+persist-proxy client \
+  --listen-host 127.0.0.1 \
+  --listen-port 30001 \
+  --connect-host 123.45.6.78 \
-persist-proxy --listen-host 127.0.0.1 --listen-port 30001 --connect-host 123.45.6.78 --connect-port 30002
+  --connect-port 30002
 ```

 ### On server machine

 ```
+persist-proxy server \
+  --listen-host 123.45.6.78 \
+  --listen-port 30002 \
+  --connect-host 127.0.0.1 \
-persist-proxy --listen-host 123.45.6.78 --listen-port 30002 --connect-host 127.0.0.1 --connect-port 30001
+  --connect-port 30001
 ```

 ## Why persist-proxy?

 I built this program because I personally run Windows 10 as my main OS, and Ubuntu on a second machine.
 I use [VcXsrv](https://sourceforge.net/projects/vcxsrv/) on Windows as a display for my X applications.
 When I undock my laptop, my connection shifts from ethernet to Wifi, I lose my X connections, and all my Ubuntu applications close.
 With persist-proxy, instead of connecting directly to the VcXsrv, the apps connect to the proxy instead.
 When my connection is lost, the applications momentarily freeze until the connection is reestablished.
 They pick up where they left off.

 ## How does it work?